-We are a biotechnology company committed to researching, developing, and commercializing potentially transformative gene therapies for severe genetic diseases and cancer.
-We have built an integrated product platform with broad therapeutic potential in a variety of indications based on our lentiviral gene addition platform, gene editing and cancer immunotherapy capabilities.
-We believe that gene therapy for severe genetic diseases has the potential to change the way patients living with these diseases are treated by addressing the underlying genetic defect that is the cause of their disease, rather than offering treatments that only address their symptoms.
-Our gene therapy programs include LentiGlobin for β-thalassemia; LentiGlobin for SCD; and Lenti-D for CALD.
-Our programs in oncology are focused on developing novel T cell-based immunotherapies, including CAR and TCR T cell therapies. bb2121 (idecabtagene vicleucel, or ide-cel), and bb21217 are CAR-T cell product candidates for the treatment of multiple myeloma and partnered under our collaboration arrangement with Bristol-Myers Squibb, or BMS.
+We are a clinical-stage biotechnology company committed to developing potentially transformative gene therapies for severe genetic diseases and cancer.
+With our lentiviral-based gene therapy and gene editing capabilities, we have built an integrated product platform with broad therapeutic potential in a variety of indications.
+We believe that gene therapy for severe genetic diseases has the potential to change the way these patients are treated by correcting the underlying genetic defect that is the cause of their disease, rather than offering treatments that only address their symptoms.
+Our clinical programs in severe genetic diseases include our LentiGlobin® product candidate as a treatment for each of transfusion-dependent β-thalassemia, or TDT, and severe sickle cell disease, or SCD, and our Lenti-DTM product candidate as a treatment for cerebral adrenoleukodystrophy, or CALD, a rare hereditary neurological disorder.
+Our programs in oncology are built upon our leadership in lentiviral gene delivery and T cell engineering, with a focus on developing novel T cell-based immunotherapies, including chimeric antigen receptor (CAR) and T cell receptor (TCR) T cell therapies. bb2121 and bb21217, our product candidates in oncology, are CAR T cell product candidates for the treatment of multiple myeloma.